Last updated on April 22nd, 2023 at 04:02 pm

 The final interfacing circuit

-Since we have the chip select logic and have decided all the connections, it’s time to finalize the circuit.
+Since we have the chip select logic and have decided on all the connections, it’s time to finalize the circuit.
 The entire external memory interfacing circuit can be broken up into five different parts:

 - 8085 microprocessor